griffithlab/regtools/docs/index.md

-# regtools
+#RegTools

-regtools is a set of tools that integrate DNA-seq and RNA-seq data to help interpret mutations in a regulatory and splicing context.
+RegTools is a set of tools that integrate DNA-seq and RNA-seq data to help interpret mutations in a regulatory and splicing context.

 ##Features